smacpher/aipy/README.md

 # aipy -- Python artificial intelligence wrapper

 ## Purpose
-- The purpose of this package is to provide an easy and black-box API for creating game AIs.
+- The purpose of this package is to provide an easy, black-box API for creating game AIs.

 ## Background
 - The Minimax Algorithm